 By pubs.usgs.gov – Public Domain/ Wiki

-Where to see Tectonic plates in Iceland?
+Where to See Tectonic Plates in Iceland?

 The Mid-Atlantic ridge cuts diagonally through Iceland from the Southwest to the Northeast of the country.
 It makes landfall just south of Reykavik Iceland and exits north of Krafla volcano, near Husavik.
 If you’re visiting Iceland and doing a self-drive roadtrip with a rental car there are three main places you can see the tectonic plates in Iceland.